zhl2013/docs/src/content/reference/firmware.md

 ---

 You can listen to events published only by your own devices by adding a `MY_DEVICES` constant.
+Specifically this receives only events published as `PRIVATE` - public events published by your own devices are not received by a `MY_DEVICES` handler.

 ```cpp
 // only events from my devices